What Happens If Spouse Refuses to Be Served Divorce Papers

 When your spouse refuses to accept divorce papers in California, you have three legal options: personal service with documentation, substituted service to another adult, or publication in a local newspaper.

-What does it mean to serve divorce papers?
 In California, it’s a legal requirement to ensure your spouse is formally notified of the divorce and given a chance to respond.
 Serving divorce papers guarantees fairness in the legal process.

 If your spouse refuses to cooperate, it might delay the timeline, but it won’t stop the divorce entirely.